zwave-js/node-zwave-js/docs/api/driver.md

 readonly controller: ZWaveController
 ```

 Once the `"driver ready"` event was emitted, this property provides access to the controller instance, which contains information about the controller and a list of all nodes.

+> [!WARNING]
-**Note:** Don't use it before the driver is ready!
+> Don't use it before the driver is ready!

 ## Driver events